-One of the most vibrant fall colors are the red tinted leaves.
-Ranging anywhere from a bright scarlet hue to a deep burgundy.
-Trees in the Great Smoky Mountains National Park falling into this category include dogwoods (deep red), sourwoods (brick red), oak, sugar maple and shining sumac.
+Red: One of the most vibrant and popular autumn colors is red, ranging from a bright scarlet hue to a deep burgundy.
+Trees in Great Smoky Mountains National Park you’ll see with red-tinted leaves include dogwoods, sourwoods, oak, sugar maple, and shining sumac.

-One of the rarer colors of fall, autumn lovers can thank the aged red maples in the Great Smoky Mountains National Forest for this leave color.
+Orange: Sprinkled here and there between the yellow and red fall foliage is orange.
+While it’s one of the rarer colors, orange lovers can thank aged red maples in the Smoky Mountains for this beautiful color.